 But one thing makes me frustrated is the mouse cursor disappeared randomly when I try select strings in browser or notepad in remote desktop.
 I use Windows 10, the issue doesn’t occur in Windows native remote desktop.
 I went through the bug list of mRemoteNG, and figured out it may be related to HiDPI of my screen.

 Looks like no solution at this moment until 1.77 release.
 The workaround is the following:

 HPE 3PAR upgrading team usually sends a per-requisites before upgrading.
 One thing in the guide incorrect is the Windows 2012 required patch KB3046101.

-You may see error message below when installing standalone patches on Windows Server 2016.
+You may see error below when you install the path on Windows 2012 server.

 The update is not applicable to your computer

 The reason is the version of mpio.sys and msdsm.sys on your server is higher than 6.3.9600.17809.
 Usually, because the server installed KB3121261 already.
 You can ignore KB3046101.